antalbalint97/tastetrend_analytics_genai/docs/infrastructure_etl.md

   - ✅ Clear separation of buckets + roles = easier auditing.
   - ❌ Slightly more verbose IAM policy.
   - **Mitigation:** Scoped policies attached only to Lambda role.

+### Security & Compliance
+- Principle of least privilege enforced at the bucket-level resource ARNs.
+- No cross-account access permitted in dev.
+- Environment variables used for credentials only in dev; will be replaced by **AWS Secrets Manager** in production.
+- CloudTrail auditing enabled for S3 and Lambda API calls.

 ---